 Yes, Bangkok is safe for a solo female traveler.
 However, it takes a few safety tips and some common sense.
-Here is a lowdown on both the basics and the specifics you should know about travelling in Bangkok alone – by female locals.
+Here is a lowdown on both the basics and the specifics you should know about traveling in Bangkok alone – by local women.

-Bangkok is generally safe for travelers of all genders and races, on its own and compared to other mega cities across the world.
+Bangkok is generally safe for travelers of all genders and races, even compared to other megacities across the world.
 As a solo female traveler, you can wear almost anything you want, roam the city on a whim and even go clubbing on your own (though you should do all of these with caution—see our safety tips below).

 Read: Where to Stay in Bangkok

 2. Drugs in your drinks are rare but real